Romea/romea-core-localisation-gps/README.md

 ## Romea Core Localisation GPS Library

-This library provides a plugin that transforms data from an Inertial Measurement Unit (IMU) into a Bayesian observation, enabling seamless integration with the localization algorithms in the **romea_core_localisation** library.
+This library provides a plugin that transforms data from an GPS receiver into a Bayesian observation, enabling seamless integration with the localization algorithms in the **romea_core_localisation** library.
 Additionally, it includes monitoring tools to track GPS data and generate diagnostic reports, helping to detect and troubleshoot potential issues in real-time.